bmaunde/guidelines/connector-integration-guide.md

 #### Response Body
-The response body is a JSON formatted data payload with a speci
+The response body is a JSON formatted data payload.
+There are two types of data contained in this payload:

+ - A success message or a payload containing whatever data the target system has decided to send back.
+An example would be a customer record when a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI0NTY1MzA5LC0xOTM5MjM2MjI2LC0xOD
-UyODEwOTAzLC01MTQzODQxMjgsMTYxNjUzMjAxNCwtMjExMzYy
-NTU0NSwyMDExNDY4MTUxLDgxNjkwNjE1MiwtMTc4OTUzOTk5Nl
-19
+eyJoaXN0b3J5IjpbLTcyMDAxOTkxNywtMTkzOTIzNjIyNiwtMT
+g1MjgxMDkwMywtNTE0Mzg0MTI4LDE2MTY1MzIwMTQsLTIxMTM2
+MjU1NDUsMjAxMTQ2ODE1MSw4MTY5MDYxNTIsLTE3ODk1Mzk5OT
+ZdfQ==
 -->